AlejandroMeyer/GetTotalData-SQL-Procedure/README.md

 # GetTotalData SQL Procedure

 ## About
-This project contains an SQL stored procedure named `GetTotals`, which is designed to extract and count records from a specified table based on a date filter.
+This project contains an SQL stored procedure named `GetTotalData`, which is designed to extract and count records from a specified table based on a date filter.
 The procedure dynamically constructs SQL queries to count records for each table and stores the results in a temporary table before returning the final dataset.

 ## Features
 - Uses a cursor to iterate over a list of tables.